Home

-Provides weatherization services to low income households.
-Helps conserve fuel and reduce energy costs by making homes and apartments more energy efficient.
+Helps low income residents and households conserve fuel and reduce energy costs by making their homes and apartments more energy efficient.
 Also provides many health and safety upgrades.

 Provides weatherization services to low income households, which helps conserve fuel and reduce energy costs by making homes and apartments more energy efficient.
 Also provides many health and safety upgrades.